 Hiking in Palm Springs and in the nearby area is fabulous – no matter what the season.
 It’s actually possible to find hikes at cooler elevations in the summer.
 There is an unbelievable amount of choice through a whole range of eco-systems.

-Here are five hiking trails in Palm Springs I have tested along with 11 other suggestions by Phillip Ferranti – author of a guidebook on hiking in Palm Springs.
+Here are five hiking trails in Palm Springs I have tested along with 11 other suggestions from my friend, Phillip Ferranti – author of a guidebook on hiking in Palm Springs.

 When can you hike?
 Hiking in Palm Springs can be done year-round if you know where to look.
 In the summer heat, you’ll have to pick a high elevation hike, but its doable.

 How many hikes are in Palm Springs?
 There are 140 hikes within a 70-mile radius of Palm Springs.

 How long are the hikes?
 Hikes range from one to 22 miles in length and in fact the hike with the biggest one day vertical in the United States is probably here.
 It’s “The Cactus to Clouds” hike with an elevation gain of 10,400 feet over 22 miles.

 Don’t miss: Try to include a visit to Joshua Tree National Park.
 It’s here that you can admire other-worldly boulder formations and high mountain desert plants….and it’s just over an hour’s drive away.
 The hiking in the park is excellent.

 Go prepared: Don’t forget to pack the hiking essentials, take extra water for hiking in desert conditions – and let someone know where you’re going and when you’re due back.

 If you visit Palm Springs in fall or winter